Article

 Collaboration and career guidance

 Organisations are at varying stages of embedding T Levels into their workforce strategies.
-Reflections from the roundtable ranged from those taking initial steps—drawing on lessons from established career pathways—to those that have formally integrated T Levels into their strategies and are actively collaborating with stakeholders to maximise student development within their organisations.
+Reflections from the roundtable ranged from those taking initial steps — drawing on lessons from established career pathways — to those that have formally integrated T Levels into their strategies and are actively collaborating with other stakeholders.

 • Build on existing pathways: learning from established routes like the nursing associate apprenticeship and registered nurse degree apprenticeships can inform the talent pipeline and how students are supported and retained.